Wamena Airport: Improvement

 Recently, a new terminal was inaugurated by President Joko Widodo.
 The new terminal, which resembles the traditional Papuan home honai, was inaugurated on 30 December 2015.
 The new terminal which has an area of 4.000 m2 replaced the old run-down terminal which only has an area of 965 m2.
 Moreover, the runway is also being extended from 2,175 m to 2,400 m.
 Further improvement involves the building of a parallel taxiway in the airport.

-Facilities of the new terminal includes 5 counter check-in, new boarding lounge with air conditioning, larger toilet and more seats in the boarding lounge.
+Facilities of the new terminal include 5 counter check-in, new boarding lounge with air conditioning, larger toilet and more seats in the boarding lounge.
 Air-side facilities include an apron which has two aircraft stands covering an area of 180 m x 45 m and 356 m x 45 m each.
 The airport runway has a length of 2,175 m, which would be extended to 2,400 m and eventually to 2,600 m.